China slams G7 'manipulation' over human rights criticism | DW | 14.06.2021

 "The Group of Seven takes advantage of Xinjiang-related issues to engage in political manipulation and interfere in China's internal affairs, which we firmly oppose," an embassy spokesman said in a statement.

+The statement also condemned mentions of Hong Kong and Taiwan in the G7 communique, saying they exposed the "sinister intentions of a few countries such as the United States."

+Taiwan's government welcomed the G7 statement, saying the Chinese-claimed island will be a "force for good" and would continue to seek further international backing.

-The spokesperson also said Taiwan was an "inseparable part" of China, calling on other countries to refrain from inciting independence forces in Taiwan.
+The Chinese Embassy statement said Taiwan was an "inseparable part" of China, calling on other countries to refrain from inciting independence forces in Taiwan.

 With the coronavirus pandemic still raging, the international community needs unity and cooperation rather than "cliquey" power politics sowing division, the statement added.